Batman and Robin (comic book): "Blackest Knight" (issues #7-9)

 Following the "Blackest Night" storyline, Dick takes Jason's suggestion into consideration and decides to check if Bruce's corpse is real.
 Dick enlists the aid of England's Squire and Knight to help him locate the last existing Lazarus Pit.
 After saving the Pearly Prince from destroying London, Dick believes that the Pearly King can give him information on the location of the Lazarus Pit.
 Pearly refuses to, however Knight has already found the pit.
 After arriving in the Pit they fight King Coal's men, who were already taken down by Knight.
 They encounter Batwoman, who is alerted that Dick is the new Batman, and she tells them that King Coal's men planned to sacrifice her to a new God of crime that is supposed to rise on that night.
 Dick remarks that there is no god of evil in the Pit, only the "real" Batman.
 The body is reanimated and rises from the Pit, but is unable to speak and begins attacking all that he sees.
 Dick sees that this being's rage is murderous, which conclusively proves that the body could not be Bruce Wayne's.

-It is revealed by flashback that the body of "Batman" is that of a perfect clone of Bruce Wayne that was created by Darkseid during the Final Crisis.
-Most of the clones were euthanized due to them being driven insane from the genetically inherited trauma of Bruce Wayne, but Darkseid claimed that one dead perfect clone of Batman could be useful to him.
-The dead clone is, in fact, the body recovered by Superman in the climax of Final Crisis after Darkseid sent the real Bruce Wayne, alive and well, into the distant past with his Omega Sanction.
+It is revealed by flashback that the body of "Batman" is a clone of Bruce Wayne created by Darkseid during Final Crisis.
+Most of the clones were euthanized due to being driven insane, but Darkseid claimed that one dead perfect clone of Batman could be useful to him.
+The dead clone is, in fact, the body recovered by Superman in the climax of Final Crisis after Darkseid sent the real Batman into the past with his Omega Sanction.